FadyGamilM/Distributed-Systems-3-Tier-architecture/README.md

 # Distributed-Systems-Assignment_1

 ---
-- Open the folder.
-- Open vscode or intellji IDE on the folder.
+- Clone the repository.
+- open your IDE into the folder that you cloned the repo in.
+- perform the following steps.
 ---

 ---